placerda/sandbox-project/README.md

 To facilitate the creation of resources, this repository includes Bicep templates (IaaC) to create the following project resources.
 More details can be found in the [main.bicep](infra/main.bicep) file.

+If you want to know how to parametrize deployment, please take a look at [this page](docs/parametrizing.md).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a